stefanos1316/my_curriculum_vitae/markdown/index.md

 Technical Experience
 --------------------
 *Back-End*
-:   BASH (Often automating cumbersome and time consuming tasks) :   NodeJS (Fan of KOA, prefer Mocha-Chai, like to use Native Addons for performance) :   Java (Was also teaching it at the Athens University of Economics and Business) :   Python (No need to read tutorials, feeling confy to code anytime) :   C (First language to learn and impressed by its performance)
+:   BASH and SHELL (Often automating cumbersome and time consuming tasks) :   NodeJS (Fan of KOA and Express, prefer Mocha-Chai, like to use Native Addons for performance) :   Java (Was also teaching it at the Athens University of Economics and Business) :   Python (No need to read tutorials, feeling confy to code anytime) :   C (First language to learn and impressed by its performance)